Logo Icon

 8. Identification of Parties: The person to whom the direction for payment is given or to whom payment is to be made may be a certain person even if they are misnamed or designated by description only.

-Section 6: Definition of "Cheque":
+Section 6: Definition of cheque:

 2. Drawn on a Specified Banker: A significant feature of a cheque is that it is drawn on a specified banker, meaning it is addressed to a particular bank where the drawer (the person issuing the cheque) holds an account.
-The bank is responsible for making the payment as per the cheque's instructions.
+The bank is responsible for making the payment per the cheque's instructions.

 4. Inclusion of Electronic Forms: The definition has been updated to encompass modern technological advancements.
-It explicitly mentions that a "cheque" includes the electronic image of a truncated cheque and a cheque in electronic form.
+It explicitly mentions that a cheque includes the electronic image of a truncated cheque and a cheque in electronic form.

 6. Payment Assurance: Cheques provide a form of payment assurance, allowing the payee to receive funds from the drawer's bank account, provided there are sufficient funds available.